osintlxc/linux_admin.sh/check_reboot/readme.txt

 Script to validate the system after reboot:

-This script will take report for the system before reboot and validate the values after reboot.
+This script will take report from the system before reboot and validate the values after reboot.

 Following values will be validated:
 -----------------------------------